UniLogin/UniLogin/docs/source/relayer.rst

 Personalised relayer
 --------------------

-Token granting relayer, that gives tokens to wallet contract for creating itself, adding key or adding keys.
 After every operations on contract, there is emitted an event.
 You can add listeners to this events and transfer funds for every operation.

 **this.hooks.addListener('eventType', callback)**